 Get stories and expert advice on all things related to college and parenting.

-Incoming freshmen and their parents can find all sorts of advice about what to do, buy and pack for college move-in.
+New students and families can find all sorts of advice about what to do, buy and pack for college move-in.
 Schools send out detailed lists of what to bring and what to leave behind.

 It can be easy over the summer to get consumed with finding the perfect bedding, stocking the safest first-aid kit, and acquiring a mini-fridge that doesn’t take up too much space.
 The focus on planning, shopping and transporting all these items can become an excuse to put off thinking about this monumental Letting Go (so much bigger and much scarier than preschool, kindergarten or sleep-away camp drop-off).